Stalineking/Star-Wars/README.md

 should handle error when fetching vehicles should fetch vehicles on init should create
-# Appliquer le tailwind css.
+# Appliquer le Style
+tailwind css.